pipecat

 Sign up here and create a room in the developer Dashboard.

-Note that you may need to set up a virtual environment before following the instructions below.
-For instance, you might need to run the following from the root of the repo:
+Note: You may need to set up a virtual environment before following these instructions.
+From the root of the repo:

 python3 -m venv venv